This policy relates to recruitment and admission to the Digital Education Service.

 - National identity card

-The Digital Education Service does not accept applications from those who are seeking advanced entry on postgraduate courses.
-All applications must be made for the full programme of study.
+The Digital Education Service may accept applications from those who are seeking advanced entry but the decision will be at the discretion of the Programme Leader and Digital Education Service Head of Student Education.

 Application routes and deadlines